July 26, 2018

 October 28th, 2017

-I just got back from Vals, Switzerland, where I played a duo gig in the mountains.
+I just got back from Vals, Switzerland, where I played a duo gig in the Alps.
 Life is quite simple out there.
-This video is so peaceful, it makes me calm just watching it.

 June 23rd, 2017